A universal framework for entanglement detection under group symmetry: Introduction

-for all $U\in \mathcal{U}(d)$.
+for all $U\in \mathcal{U}_d$.
 On the other hand, in Section \ref{sec:Q.orthogonal}, we show that a strong contrast PPT$=$SEP holds for {\it quantum orthogonally invariant} quantum states.
-More generally, we prove that any PPT tripartite quantum state $\rho\in M_{d^3}(\Comp)$ satisfying
+More generally, we prove that any PPT tripartite quantum state $\rho\in M_{d^3}(\Comp)$ satisfying the following invariance